-My teaching has received six awards and honors, including being selected as the Illinois Professor of the Year by the Carnegie Foundation for the Advancement of Teaching as well as my receipt last year of the Robert S. Daniel Teaching Excellence Award from the Society for the Teaching of Psychology.
+My teaching has received six awards and honors, including being selected as the Illinois Professor of the Year by the Carnegie Foundation for the Advancement of Teaching as well as my of the Robert S. Daniel Teaching Excellence Award from the Society for the Teaching of Psychology.

-In Summer, I am teaching the classes below.
+In Fall, I am teaching the classes below.
 You can download syllabi below.